AngleProtocol/merkl-docs/distribute-with-merkl/campaign-management.md

 As the campaign creator, you have full control over your campaign.
 Available actions include:

 * **Request address remapping**: For ongoing campaigns, you can contact the Merkl team to set up automatic address remapping, where rewards from specific addresses are automatically redirected to other addresses throughout the campaign duration.
-See the [address remapping section](campaign-management.md#address-remapping) below.
+See the [Address Remapping section](../merkl-mechanisms/reward-forwarding.md#address-remapping) in Reward Forwarding for full details.
 * **Reallocate unclaimed rewards**: As a campaign creator, you can redirect rewards from any recipient to another address at your discretion.
 See the [Campaign Reallocation section](../merkl-mechanisms/features.md#-campaign-reallocation) in Additional Features for instructions.
 * Cancel a campaign: go in the [studio](https://studio.merkl.xyz/users/) using the creator address, select the campaign you want to cancel and click on the button on the right.
 * (If needed) edit some parameters of your campaigns.